 Great news and a change of plans...I am moving my studio show up into November rather than early December.
 The reason?
 I need more time to schedule follow up appointments and various studio visits with clients.
 It is usually the first part of December, but there is just not enough time to get everyone in and out and paintings delivered and shipped.
 Invitations/announcements to be posted soon.
 It will be a studio show/holiday show, and I am planning to have it on Friday, November 9, 5-8 pm.
 I am also planning to have regular studio hours for the following 6 weeks up to holiday, being open every Thursday and Friday from Noon-5, or by appointment.
 I think this will work out great, and feel it will allow more time to get the purchased art to my clients.

-I participated in the Art at the Indianapolis International Airport temporary art program through the holidays and early 2018.
+I participated in the Art at the Indianapolis International Airport temporary art program early in 2018.
 It was great fun.
 (I always enjoy the programs our Indianapolis Arts Council organizes and operates and try my best to participate.)
 Special thanks go out to Katie Norman/Indianapolis Airport Authority, Lindsey Lord and Julia Mooney-Moore/Indianapolis Arts Council, and Amy Carroll and Christopher Carroll for their help with the program.

-I delivered a peony painting to the residence of the Vice President of the United States last July.
+I delivered a peony painting to the residence of the Vice President of the United States the summer of 2017 and still get some press from time to time as noted above.
 I am very honored and so excited to be included in their collection!
 Here is the tweet Second Lady, Karen Pence sent the day I dropped off the painting.

 I cannot say it enough, thanks to all who support and encourage me along this journey.
 Hope to see you soon!